Matt Ray

 Co-Host of Software Defined Talk

-Matt Ray is the Sydney, Australia-based Community Manager for the CNCF open source OpenCost project working for Kubecost.
-He is an active open source contributor, blogs at MattRay.dev and is @mattray on Mastodon, BlueSky, Twitter, Slack, and GitHub.
+Matt Ray is a Sydney, Australia-based Technical Account Manager for Wiz.
+He is an active open source contributor, blogs at MattRay.dev and is @mattray on Mastodon, BlueSky, Slack, and GitHub.
 He has presented at OSCON, Velocity, DevOpsDays, OpenStack Summits, ChefConf, LinuxCon, SCALE and many other conferences and meetups.

 -